 In a day where business projects are more complicated and tech-saturated than ever, more and more companies are hiring project management professionals to help get things done.
 Project management is all about communication and organization, making it a good fit for many Type A personalities.

 While most project managers don’t operate as freelancers, many do telecommute on a part-time or full-time basis.
 Since many project management tasks involve fielding emails and communicating with various employees and stakeholders, many projects can be managed solely or partially from home.

-As people today content with more and more information and stuff overload, professional organizers are in demand.
+As people today contend with more and more information and stuff overload, professional organizers are in demand.
 While you can operate a professional organizing business out of your home, you obviously have to travel to other homes and businesses to do the work.